The Rubber Bonding Process

 There are various products made out of the rubber to metal bonding process like:

-- Seals: Often used as shut off pieces in hydraulic equipment, they are the most common types of products formed with rubber bonding technology.
+• Seals: Often used as shut off pieces in hydraulic equipment, seals are the most common types of products formed with rubber bonding technology.

 The automobile industry, in particular uses a large number of bonded rubber to metal parts.
 Some of these products are: